aspensmonster-school/ee4390-senior-design-i/README.md

    other hardware implementation-- is able to detect nonrandom bitstreams and refuse to output them to the host.
-If we are unable to do this in hardware, the design's throughput becomes substantially limited, as the software on the host to perform verification is very resource intensive.
-This last part of the effort is likely to bleed into the second semester of work.
+If we are unable to do this in hardware, the design's throughput becomes substantially limited, as the software on the host to perform verification is very resource intensive. **This last part of the effort is likely to bleed into the second semester of work.**

 ##Stretch Goals:

-1. **[continuous]** Investigate popular software PRNGs and ubiquitous hardware RNGs for possible backdoors.
+1. **[continuous]** Investigate popular software PRNGs and ubiquitous hardware RNGs for possible backdoors or other weaknesses.

 2. **[continuous]** Demonstrate the importance of proper random number generation by crafting viable attacks of cryptosystems with compromised